RosettaCommons/documentation/development_documentation/tutorials/jd3_derived_jq/larval_jobs.md

 ###get_next_larval_job_for_node_3()
 This case is a little shorter than the other one, so let's look at it first.
+The complicated part about this method is that we need to
 ```c++
 jd3::LarvalJobOP
 TutorialQueen::get_next_larval_job_for_node_3(){